etbcf/dotfiles-main/README.md

 ## Setup guide

-Clone the repository and change directory to it
+Clone the repository and change directory to it.
+The dotfiles directory needs to be in the home directory.

 ```bash
 $ git clone git@github.com:etbcf/dotfiles-main.git ~/dotfiles